definitive-io/definitive-blockchain-api-examples/README.md

 (ie. daily -> select * from table where date_key = execution_date)
 - Create a target destination to write the data coming from the API (warehouse/DB of choice)
 - Dataframes are a good method of loading the data into the destination given pandas flexibility

+# Additional Considerations

+The returned results are limited to 20000 rows within the dataframe.